 "You may slay my own kin, destroy the sanctuary built to worship us, or devastate Earth with your vile poisons…but sooner or later, our descendants will put an end to your race's terror," the Latios spoke, blood dripping from his graceful and tranquil-looking facial features after sustaining unthinkable damage in his struggle against the invader.
 "It will end here today."

 The Latias that accompanied him could not bear to see his departure.
-"My dear husband, no!
+"My dear, you can't do this!
 Please, we still have unborn children to take care of!"

 Bringing his beloved wife's head to his claws, the Latios affectionately gave her one last kiss on the forehead as tears streamed down the female Eon dragoness's like waterfalls.
 "My dear Laia, do not falter in courage and hope.
 Bear our children with success and protect the future at all costs.
 Forgive me for this."
 He sighed and looked at his beautiful mate's face one last time before pushing her aside and charged at the living virus entity with all his might.
 "IT ENDS HERE!"